ayrna/orca/doc/orca-tutorial.md

 ORCA is an experimental framework focused on productivity and experiments reproducibility for machine learning researchers.
 Initially created to collect ordinal classification methods, it is suitable for other type of classifiers.

-First of all, you should install the framework.
-In order to do so, please visit [ORCA Quick Install Guide](orca-quick-install,md).
+First, you should install the framework.
+To do so, please visit [ORCA Quick Install Guide](orca-quick-install,md).
 Note that you should be able to perform the test when the framework is successfully installed.

 This tutorial uses four small datasets (`pasture`, `pyrim10`, `tae`, `toy`) contained in folder [example data](../exampledata/30-holdout).
 The datasets are already partitioned with a 30-holdout experimental design.